ministryofjustice/use-of-force/README.md

 You can log in with users stored in the seeded nomis oauth db e.g. `CA_USER, password123456`

 ### Dependencies
-The app authenticates using nomis `Nomis Oauth2 Server` and saves to a Postgres database.
+The app authenticates using `Nomis Oauth2 Server` and saves to a Postgres database.
+It retrieve offender info from the elite2api.

 ### Runing the app for development**